-If the appointing authority has been informed through a doctor's report of a medical examination, that an employee is not capable of properly performing his/herstheir duties, her/shethey may require the employee to absent himself/herself from work until the incapacity is remedied.
+If the appointing authority has been informed through a doctor's report of a medical examination, that an employee is not capable of properly performing their duties, they may require the employee to absent himself/herself from work until the incapacity is remedied.
 During such absence the employee may utilize any accumulated sick leave, vacation, holiday and compensatory time.